 The Company's business activities, together with the factors likely to affect its future development, performance and position are set out in the strategic report, which includes a section describing the principal risks and uncertainties.
-In addition, the financial statements include notes on: the Company's capital structure (note 11); management of its risks including market, credit and liquidity risk (note 12).

 The Company and its ultimate holding company, Aviva plc, have considerable financial resources together with a diversified business model, with a spread of businesses and geographical reach.
 The directors believe that the Company is well placed to manage its business risks successfully.